ubx-cbp/about-bibo/docs/about-bibo/faqs-eng.md

     }
 </style>

-# **About PHLPost App**
+# **About BIBO App**
 <br/>

-## **What is PHLPOST App?**
+## **What is BIBO App?**
-The PHLPOST App is  a virtual wallet that allows you to track your parcels, pay bills, send money, and more using your smartphone or tablet – anytime, anywhere!
+The BIBO App is  a virtual wallet that allows you to track your parcels, pay bills, send money, and more using your smartphone or tablet – anytime, anywhere!

 <br/>

-## **What can I do with PHLPOST App?**
+## **What can I do with BIBO App?**
 We are continuously developing new product features for you but as of the current version you can do the following:

 - View and top-up your wallet balance
 - Track and trace your parcels from anywhere in the world
 - Transfer funds to all major local banks
-- Send money to another PHLPOST account
+- Send money to another BIBO account
 - Pay bills (for electric, water, phone, credit card, etc.)

 Local transfers to other banks are limited to PhP only.

 <br/>

-## **Is PHLPOST App available 24/7?**
+## **Is BIBO App available 24/7?**
-Yes, you may access the PHLPOST app 24/7
+Yes, you may access the BIBO app 24/7

 <br/>

-## **Who can sign up for the PHLPOST App?**
+## **Who can sign up for the BIBO App?**
 Any Philippine mobile number can register.
-The PHLPOST App is free to use and open to all networks.
+The BIBO App is free to use and open to all networks.

 <br/>

 # **Registration**
 <br/>

-## **How do I sign up to the PHLPOST App?**
+## **How do I sign up to the BIBO App?**
 Any Philippine mobile number can register.
-The PHLPOST App is free to use and open to all networks.
+The BIBO App is free to use and open to all networks.

-### **Register via the PHLPOST App**
+### **Register via the BIBO App**

-1. Go to the Playstore/App Store and search for the PHLPOST App.
+1. Go to the Playstore/App Store and search for the BIBO App.
-2. Download and install PHLPOST.
+2. Download and install BIBO.
-3. Launch the PHLPOST app and Click the Create an Account button.
+3. Launch the BIBO app and Click the Create an Account button.
 4. Enter your Mobile number.
 5. Nominate a password.